-With regard to the secondary outcome of inflammatory network modelling, the samples obtained from the Leeds and Bradford centres (approximately 16 babies) will be ample for detecting differences in absolute cytokine concentrations.
-This assumption is based on work conducted to date in the assisted conception setting rather than power calculations since the principal purpose of measuring cytokines in the current context is not to determine changes in individual cytokines, but rather to understand differences in network evolution in relation to response to dexamethasone and those characterising BPD.
+With regard to the secondary outcome of inflammatory network modelling, the samples obtained from specified sites (approximately 16 babies) will be ample for detecting differences in absolute cytokine concentrations.
+This assumption is based on work conducted to date in the assisted conception setting^{20,21} rather than power calculations since the principal purpose of measuring cytokines in the current context is not to determine changes in individual cytokines, but rather to understand differences in network evolution in relation to response to dexamethasone and those characterising BPD.